 The scheme only applies to employees and not to self-employed people.

 Any payments you receive under this furlough scheme will be treated as earnings for benefits and tax credits in the normal way.

 Initially furloughed workers were not allowed to undertake any work for their employer.
-However this has now changed and you can work part-time.
-Where this happens you will be paid by your employer in full for the hours you work and that they can claim back help with 80% of your wages for the hours you don't work.
+However this has now changed and you can now work part-time and be furloughed for the hours you don’t work.
+Where this happens you will be paid by your employer in full for the hours you work and that they can claim back help with 80% of your wages for the hours you don’t work.

 The amount paid by the government under the scheme is 80% of your usual pre-tax monthly salary.
 Usually this will be based on your February pay, but if your earnings vary it will either be based on your earnings in the same month of the previous year or your average earnings over the year 19/20.